Shared Lexical Task Representations Explain Behavioral Variability In LLMs: Experiments and Results

 \subsubsection{Motivation}

 Our first exploratory analysis reveals some unique attention heads, where when their outputs are decoded into vocabulary space using the Logit Lens \cite{nostalgebraist2020logit, dar2023analyzing}, they appear to directly describe the task specified in the prompts.
-For example, some heads for the prompt \textit{The capital city of Japan is \_\_} decode to words like ``cities'', while some heads for a prompt that relates singular nouns to their plural forms decode to words like ``multiple''.
+For example, some heads for the prompt \textit{The capital city of Japan is \_\_} decode to words like ``cities''.